 - Fit with Accelerate Institute's mission

 - Instructional expertise (minimum of 3+ years of K-12 full-time classroom teaching experience, as well as experience with instructional coaching)

 - Formal school-based adult management experience (minimum of 1+ years in a supervisory role such as AP or director of instruction)

 - Experience teaching and leading in a high-need school (70%+ students of color and 70%+ students receiving free/reduced lunch)

-- Leadership/management qualities (e.g., confidence, grit, the ability to motivate and inspire, etc.)
+- Leadership/management qualities (e.g., growth mindset, confidence, grit, the ability to motivate and inspire, etc.)

 How do I nominate someone for The Ryan Fellowship?

 Please contact Kyle Smucker to nominate a candidate for The Ryan Fellowship.
 Please include the candidate’s name, contact information (email/phone), current title, and school/organization as well as a brief statement about why you are nominating them.

 How much does The Ryan Fellowship cost for participants?

 What is The Ryan Fellowship’s success rate?

 While we cannot guarantee principal placement, the rigorous selection process and training that Ryan Fellows undergo—as well as the partnerships Accelerate Institute forms in each region—makes Ryan Fellows highly competitive (and sought after) candidates for principal positions.
 In total, 94% of Ryan Fellows recommended for principalship were hired as principals.

 Elementary and middle schools led by Accelerate Institute alumni are closing the achievement gap and growing an average of 1.2 years in math and reading on average (Based on NWEA).
 Overall in the 2014-15 school year, Ryan Fellow principals achieved 1.44 years growth (K-8 based on NWEA) and 1.20 years growth (HS based on ACT).

 What is the selection committee looking for?